zebrunner/carina/docs/automation/web.md

 WebElement city = driver.findElement(By.id("city"));
 assertEquals("MyCityName", city.getText());
 ```
-Some of the typical problems for this type of Selenium test are:
+Some of the typical problems for this type of Selenium tests are:

 * Test cases are difficult to read
 * Changes in the UI break multiple tests, often in several places